Tulips Bring Brilliant Color and Elegant Form to the Spring Garden

 Tulipa 'Couleur Cardinal' is an example of the Division 1 Single Early class.
 This classic tulip is red with flushed with rose on the outer petals.Tulipa 'Couleur Cardinal'

-Tulipa 'Keizerskroon,' or "Emperor's Crown" in Dutch, is single late tulip in a brilliant red and yellow bi-color.Tulipa 'Keizerskroon'
+Tulipa 'Keizerskroon,' or "Emperor's Crown" in Dutch, is single early tulip in a brilliant red and yellow bi-color.Tulipa 'Keizerskroon'

 Division 2: Double Early Tulips

 Double Early, Zones 3-7.
 Double Early tulips bloom early in the season like their single cousins but with multiple petals, and are often fragrant.
-Cultivars include 'Alice Leclercq,' orange-red with yellow edge; 'Foxy Foxtrot,' shades of gold, amber and rose; 'Melrose,' rose and cream; 'Mondial,' white; 'Monte Carlo,' yellow; and 'Showcase,' purple.
+Cultivars include 'Alice Leclercq,' orange-red with yellow edge; 'Foxy Foxtrot,' shades of gold, amber and rose; 'Melrose,' rose and cream; 'Mondial,' white; 'Monte Carlo,' yellow; 'Password,' white flushed pink with yellow flames; and 'Showcase,' purple.

 Tulipa 'Foxy Foxtrot' is an example of the Division 2 Early Double class. this color-changer opens yellow and then matures to a combination of orange, yellow and rose.Tulipa 'Foxy Foxtrot'